Valuation Of A Business In Divorce

 In addition to dividing property like financial assets and real estate, many divorcing couples also must determine what will happen to business entities owned by one or both spouses.
 Valuing and dividing businesses can be a tremendous challenge, and it takes an experienced attorney to understand the nuances of your business and translate them into a successful resolution.

-Whether you have poured your own sweat and effort into building a successful business or you supported your spouse while he or she owned a business, the attorneys at The South Tampa Law Group, P.A. can help.
+Whether you have poured your own sweat and effort into building a successful business or you supported your spouse while he or she owned a business, the attorneys at The North Tampa Legal Group, P.A. can help.
 We will work with you to ascertain the fair market value of the business, the income and expenses and determine each spouse’s contribution to its success to reach a fair resolution and divide the business assets.

 A Tough Lawyer For Tough Cases